CHARITY Today wants to make sure everybody understands the enormous power that lies behind a smile.

 - Visit your dentist regularly, as often as they recommend.

-Try to share a smile, not just on World Oral Health Day but every day, and bring a bit of happiness to those around you.
+Try to share a smile, not just on World Smile Day but every day, and bring a bit of happiness to those around you.